 - What is your mission?

-If you can include information to answer the above, then you should be able to captivate the reader and produce information that really strikes a cord with them.
+If you can include information to answer the above, then you should be able to captivate the reader and produce information that really strikes a chord with them.

 5. Proper Promotion